McCartneyAC/Back_of_the_Envelope/README.md

 * * * option to eliminate coefficients with `felm()`
 * * ~standard errors (this will make error for SjPlot see his tweet reply on this topic)~
 * ~Additional common filetypes supported. (stata, spss, csv, excel)~
-* * need to add support for google sheets ????
+* * need to add support for google sheets via {googlesheets4} this should be fairly trivial now: including a textinput for the link and a 'go' button, probably, then a check that blocks having two data sources at once.
 * ~fix odd error with spaces in variable names~
 * Instrumental variables / two-stage least squares?
 (Save for 1.2)
 * ~margins plots~
 * Outlier Analysis:
 * * follow this for outlier removal: https://www.shinyapps.org/apps/p-hacker/
+* * * why doesn't this work?
 * * ~Cook's Distance~
 * * Leverage Calculator?
 * * Influence index plot (from `car`, can it be remade in `ggplot2` though?)